farshadnick/public-monitoring/README.md

-# GuardianEye - Professional Monitoring Service
+# Watcher - Professional Monitoring Service

 A modern web application for monitoring website and service availability with real-time alerts and comprehensive metrics.